My Fight For Justice. My Mission To Protect The Innocent.

 My husband has been involved in The Boy Scouts of America since 2002 and makes every effort possible to get his Troop involved with projects that benefit the community.

 A person can be accused of a crime, arrested, and then tried and convicted by social media instantaneously.
 I can assure you that this is one of the most strenuous and frustrating experiences a person can encounter.
 What's even more distressing, as I discovered, is that no matter how much you beg and plead for help, it's extremely difficult to find anyone who is willing to help you, even from those who have the authority and power to offer help.
 Our reputation is one of the most crucial resources we have, being far more valuable than tangible assets.
 Most of us spend a lifetime striving to build a reputation based on integrity and morality, which is why we should ALWAYS nurture, protect, and defend it.
 Unfortunately, in spite my family's efforts to live virtuous lives; we were forced to defend our reputation without warning.
-It happened after my husband and I accompanied our adult son to the residence where he had previously lived to retrieve his personal belongings that had been withheld from him for 7 months.
-What was expected to be an innocent visit and exchange with an individual he once considered as part of his surrogate family, quickly and unexpectedly turned into something horrendous.
+It happened after my husband and I accompanied our adult son to the residence where he had been staying to retrieve his personal belongings that had been withheld from him for 7 months.
+What was expected to be an innocent visit and exchange with an individual he once considered part of his surrogate family, quickly and unexpectedly turned into something horrendous.
 Words cannot describe how terrifying it is to know that what my family encountered could easily happen to anyone.
 What's even more terrifying is the feeling of helplessness to protect oneself from what has become the world's worst weapon of mass reputation assassination, and that's social media.
 Being falsely accused by someone you once trusted is bad enough, but when those false accusations are shared with strangers on social media by a Government agency that should be protecting your family from harm, it provokes gossip to intensify at a rapid rate, which can quickly and easily escalate into online bullying.
 When this happens, there are NO laws to protect you.